 And from the days of John the Baptist until now the kingdom of heaven suffers violence, and the violent take it by force (Matthew 11:12).

 The fight is on until the end of the church age.
-It’s the forces of darkness verses the kingdom of light!
-We’re addressed as soldiers in a battle throughout the New Testament: we’re to fight the good fight (1 Timothy 6:12); we are to fight with weapons that are not carnal (2 Corinthians 10: 3-5); we as enlisted soldiers are not to be entangled with civilian affairs that weight us down (2 Timothy 2:4); we’re to put on the whole armor of God (Ephesians 6:11).
+It’s the forces of darkness versus the kingdom of light!
+We’re addressed as soldiers in a battle throughout the New Testament.
+We’re to fight the good fight (1 Timothy 6:12); the weapons of our warfare are not carnal (2 Corinthians 10: 3-5); as an enlisted soldier don’t be entangled with civilian affairs that weigh you down (2 Timothy 2:4); we’re to put on the whole armor of God (Ephesians 6:11).

 The great news is that the battle is already won; the outcome is set.
 We win!
 Our fight is a faith fight.
 We fight to maintain faith and to look beyond what we can see and feel to the never changing Word of the living God!
 Walking in the Word gives us security, confidence, and boldness in the face of extreme opposition.

 It’s faith and patience that inherits the promises of God.
 Stand in faith today for your marriage, your children, your health, your finances, or for circumstantial change.
 Don’t be moved when the going gets tough.
 Satan’s power has been limited by the blood of Jesus to the power of suggestion and feeling manipulation!
 Satan is a defeated foe!
 (Colossians 2:15; Colossians 1:13).
 The only thing he can do is to put a thought in your mind and a feeling in your body and try to coerce you to act on it.